Finding Nemo poster

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 22% of the runtime.
 This illustrates the protagonist's commitment to After finding the diver's mask with an address (P. Sherman, 42 Wallaby Way, Sydney), Marlin makes the active choice to journey to Sydney despite all his fears.
 He commits to leaving the reef and entering the vast open ocean., moving from reaction to action.

 The Collapse moment at 66 minutes (66% through) represents the emotional nadir.
 Here, Marlin sees Nemo floating upside-down in a plastic bag (playing dead as part of escape plan) but doesn't know it's a trick.
 Believing Nemo is dead, Marlin gives up completely.
-"I'm done" - his darkest moment of loss and failure., indicates the protagonist at their lowest point.
+"I'm done" - his darkest moment of loss and failure., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 71% of the runtime.
 Nemo escapes and finds Dory, who (despite memory loss) remembers him.
 She reunites father and son.
 Marlin realizes what he's learned: "I have to let him go" and trusts Nemo when he says he can save Dory and the fish caught in the net., demonstrating the transformation achieved throughout the journey.